GT-Authentication/gtauthclient/README.md

 ## Usage

-An example of how to use the package is shown below:
+### FastAPI example

+Upon receiving a request, the GT Auth Client will verify the JWT token in the `Authorization` header.
+If the token is valid, the request will be allowed to proceed.
+If the token is invalid, the request will be rejected.

 ```python
 from fastapi import FastAPI, Depends